Before we get started, I know what you're thinking.

 Ask yourself: Are you located near office buildings?
 A stadium?
 Do your customers tend to be older or younger?
 Families?
 What motivates your customers: having an experience, trying new foods, or saving money, or something else?
 Figure out the answers to these questions and you'll have a much easier time coming up with restaurant promotion ideas that spur repeat visits.

 Look at Your Business Challenges

-Revenue or Press?
+Revenue vs. Press?

 Know Your Margins

-The Top 10 Best Restaurant Promotion Ideas
+The 10 Best Restaurant Promotion Ideas

-1. Leverage a Bigger Event
+1. Leverage a Big Local Event

-Have a promotion around a nearby bigger event like a local sporting event, concert, or festival.
-This helps drive business and generates awareness of your restaurant to a much larger audience who attends this larger event.
-Essentially, you’re riding off the coattails of that event’s marketing.
+Plan a promotion around a big event nearby, like a local sporting event, concert, or festival.
+This helps drive business and generates awareness of your restaurant to a much larger audience made up of all the people attending the larger event.
+You’ll essentially be riding off the coattails of that event’s marketing.